 At the end of his work the anonymous author avails himself of the fact that Moses does not say who should pour the oil on the head of the priest, when he succeeded his father after his death.

-| The anonymous author calls Mr. Wolff to the support of his assertion by saying that those who appeal to @Acts 14: 23 are ignorant that the translation is bad, adding, &#8220;See as to this matter, &#8216;Le Ministere,&#8217; by Wolff, p.
-20.&#8221; I confess I do not understand this.
-Mr. Wolff rejects, as I do also, the words &#8220;by the suffrages of the assemblies&#8221;; and insists upon it, that it had no reference to making their vote, and that the apostles had themselves alone established elders.
-The words, &#8220;they had ordained them elders,&#8221; exclude even the idea that the flock had taken part in it.
-The fact is plainly that the Greek word, which means *choose, elect,* means, first, *to vote by raising the hand;* then, in general, *to elect.* The apostles chose the elders for the churches.
+¦ The anonymous author calls Mr. Wolff to the support of his assertion by saying that those who appeal to @Acts 14: 23 are ignorant that the translation is bad, adding, "See as to this matter, 'Le Ministere,' by Wolff, page 20."
+I confess I do not understand this.
+Mr. Wolff rejects, as I do also, the words "by the suffrages of the assemblies"; and insists upon it, that it had no reference to making their vote, and that the apostles had themselves alone established elders.
+The words, "they had ordained them elders," exclude even the idea that the flock had taken part in it.
+The fact is plainly that the Greek word, which means *choose*, *elect*, means, first, *to vote by raising the hand*; then, in general, *to elect*.
+The apostles chose the elders for the churches.

 {217}